 After completing a yearlong cultural exchange program in Madrid, Spain, Grace is enjoying her return to the classroom.
 During her time abroad, she lived with a local family, participated in a language immersion program, interacted daily with the regional culture, and traveled around Europe as often as she could.
 Hoping to one day become completely fluent in the Spanish, Grace looks forward to continuing her practice of the language in Atlanta.
 In the spring of 2011, Grace earned a degree in Elementary Education from NC State University, and then went on to teach 2nd grade for two years in Raleigh, NC.
 Grace completed her Master’s Degree in Global Studies in Education from the University of Illinois.
 In her classroom, she places a large emphasis on global citizenship and diversity.
 Her students spend a lot of time learning how to be productive team members by effectively working together both in and out of the classroom.
 In order to foster this philosophy, Grace participated in an extensive research study with NC State University in her second year of teaching that was based around how to create a classroom centered on student discourse.
 She strives to integrate this learning into her each of her classes at MIS, as well as her enthusiasm for cultural studies, mathematics, and adventure seeking.X

-An educator for the past thirty years, Eydie White began her teaching career in Tennessee and Georgia.
-For the past fourteen of those years, she worked with the Gifted students of a STEM Magnet school in South Florida.
-During her tenure there, Eydie established the Gifted Program for K-5 students who attended the school, nurturing and supporting countless young minds and their families.
-When asked why teaching Gifted students was important to her, Eydie explains how they have not only helped her grow as a professional, but more importantly, they are the driving force behind her encouragement to grow into the best version of herself.
-“Together, our curious natures, our shared interest in ‘digging deeper,’ and our ever-questioning mindset consistently takes us down paths where creativity, imagination, and innovation reign.
-Our shared passions are the gateway to exploration.
-To name a few, we have explored the Fibonacci number pattern in nature, constructed Tesseract models, and designed Rube Goldberg machines and Automatons.”
+When asked why teaching Gifted students is important to her, Eydie explains how they have not only helped her grow as a professional, but more importantly, they are the driving force behind her encouragement to grow into the best version of herself.
+“Together, our curious natures, our shared interest in ‘digging deeper,’ and our everquestioning mindset consistently takes us down paths where creativity, imagination, and innovation reign.
+Our shared passions are the gateway to exploration.”
 With a steadfast learning-attitude, Eydie knew she still had a lot to gain from her students the day one of her first-graders beat her at a game of chess; she was thrilled.
-Eydie is enthralled by the endless possibilities of the integration of subject areas, specifically when incorporating Literature with Science and Math.
-While working on her Master of Arts, Teaching and Learning degree at Nova Southeastern University, she quickly discovered her passion for Math, with a focus on problem-solving.
-Ill-structured problems provided opportunities for reasoning and communicating that she was instantaneously eager to bring into the classroom.
-At MIS, Eydie brings her expertise to the Math program and a new interest in Computer Science for the primary grades.
-In addition to her passion for all things education, Eydie has a love for reading, exploring the outdoors, and spending time with family as well.X
+As the Elementary Computer Science teacher at MIS, Eydie intends to exemplify a quote from Seymour Papert, an MIT Professor who discusses how children use computers as learning tools for mathematical reasoning skills and creative, concrete sequential thinking.
+Seymour explicates, “Children learn to program the computer instead of the computer programming the child.”
+Eydie feels that having this understanding will give students empathy within a complicated world and in doing so they will gain the ability to creatively solve problems they care about.
+Eydie currently holds a Bachelor of Science in Elementary Education from Miami University and a Master of Arts, Teaching and Learning Elementary Math from Nova Southeastern University.
+In addition to her passion for all things education, Eydie has a love for reading, exploring the outdoors, and spending time with family.X